MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT595.rst

 For this Getting Started, the :guilabel:`Demo-Wearable-VG` MicroEJ Application will be use.
 Please contact `support@microej.com <support@microej.com>`__ to get the code for this demo.
-It will soon be release publicly.
+It will soon be released publicly.

 Install MicroEJ SDK 6
 ^^^^^^^^^^^^^^^^^^^^^